 Station: CKLW Windsor, Ont.

-Shafer on CKLW from here.
+Enjoy Johnny Morgan on CKLW (UNSCOPED) here.

-More from The CKLW Years here!
+More from the CKLW Years here!

 RETURN TO ROCK RADIO SCRAPBOOK